What Can I Give My Dog For Pain After Shots?

 Dogs are a beloved member of the family and you can’t watch them in pain.
 Most vaccines for dogs are extremely effective but many dogs experience mild pain after shots.
 The injection site is usually painful for up to 24 hours after shots.

 Vaccines usually contain a slight portion of either a weakened or dead virus.
 This activates the dog’s immune system to start producing antibodies for that virus.
-If your dog actually contracts the virus, its immune system will immediately recognize it and release antibodies to fight it.
+If your dog contracts the virus, its immune system will immediately recognize it and release antibodies to fight it.

 Pain after shot usually stems from three main reasons: